nygard/class-dump/README.md

       objc-class-ref in GRAppDelegate.o
 ```

 To fix it, copy `n9z` and search for it in `symbols.h`.
 Most probably it will be a class.
-You simply have to exclude it from obfuscating by specifing: `-F '!UnresolvedClassName'` and retest.
+You simply have to exclude it from obfuscation by specifying: `-F '!UnresolvedClassName'` and retest.

 Note
 ---
 iOS-Class-Guard should work alongside LLVM Obfuscator: https://github.com/obfuscator-llvm/obfuscator.
-However, it is not tested.
+However, this has not been tested.

 License
 ----
 This file is part of ios-class-guard, a utility for obfuscating the Objective-C applications.
 Copyright (C) 2014 Polidea.
-Application is made as an extension for class-dump, a utility for examining the Objective-C segment of Mach-O files.
+The application is made as an extension for class-dump, a utility for examining the Objective-C segment of Mach-O files.
 Copyright (C) 1997-1998, 2000-2001, 2004-2013 Steve Nygard.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.